Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Introduction

-From a dataset perspective, the inherent difficulty of collecting large numbers of samples, particularly defective ones, makes anomaly detection (AD) more challenging than general vision tasks.
-Consequently, widely used evaluation datasets~\cite{bergmann2019mvtec,zou2022spot} are notably limited in both size and variability.
-This limitation would have motivated recent research to explore continual, zero-shot, and few-shot learning settings as strategies to overcome the scarcity of data.
-Reflecting the need, we suggest the need of new evaluation benchmarks with expanded data quantity, achieved by integrating diverse public datasets and curating additional samples to increase both the volume and variety of data.
+From a dataset perspective, \gu{the difficulty of collecting defect samples} makes AD more challenging than general vision tasks~\citep{fang2023fastrecon}.
+Consequently, widely used evaluation datasets~\citep{bergmann2019mvtec,zou2022spot} are significantly limited in both size and variability.
+This limitation has motivated recent research to explore continual~\citep{liu2024unsupervised}, zero-shot~\citep{zhou2023anomalyclip}, and few-shot learning~\citep{zhang2024mediclip} settings as strategies to overcome data scarcity.
+In light of this limitation, we suggest the need for new evaluation benchmarks with a larger quantity of data, achieved by integrating diverse public datasets and curating additional samples to increase both the volume and the variety of data.